Are you still not convinced to make an effort to live more sustainably?

 8. Speaking about fashion, I’d like to mention something I have noticed in my own behaviour.
 Back in the day, when consumerism was not that widespread and affordable, my family would repair rather than replace every single thing that had an issue.
 These days I am trying to apply the same approach to my wardrobe, taking care of my clothing before deciding to toss it.
 The same goes for shoes.

 I’d like to invite you to read about Kintsugi, the centuries-old Japanese art of fixing broken pottery.
 It might inspire you to look differently at imperfections, be it in objects or people, including yourself.

 9. If you’re a creative person, you’ll love this one.
 Maybe your avocado has overripe now – it can still make for a nourishing DIY hair mask.
 Some fruits or veggies that are getting soft can make delicious healthy muffins for your dogs.
 Coconut oil is as versatile as it gets, finding uses in cooking, hair care, and skincare.
 I’ve got a textile belt I use in place of a yoga strap.
 My granny uses old tyres in her garden as huge pots for her flowers.
 There are endless possibilities.

 Have fun with living sustainably

 I think the key to living sustainably and enjoy it is your attitude.
 Will you take carrying a reusable water bottle as a burden or will you view it as an opportunity?
 Will you make the switch from products with plastic packaging to those that have none?
 Every single thing that we do is a choice.
 I do not ask of you to obsess over it.
 Just do your best to make more eco-friendly choices more and more often.
+If you have kids, make sure you’re a sustainable parent.
 I am sending my thanks to you.
 The planet will too.